vkmki001/vkmki001.github.io/content/_index.md

   breakLines=true
   loop=true
 >}}
-WE DO THIS NOT BECAUSE IT IS EASY
-BUT BECAUSE WE THOUGHT IT WOULD BE EASY
+WE DO THIS NOT BECAUSE IT IS EASY, BUT BECAUSE WE THOUGHT IT WOULD BE EASY
 {{< /typeit >}}